Represents: 1st Ward

-Term: Oct 2018 - Dec 2019
+Term: Jan 2020 - Dec 2023

-"We make a living by what we get, but we make a life by what we give."
+A Call to Serve"We make a living by what we get, but we make a life by what we give."- Winston Churchill

 My family and I have always been engaged in the community.
-We provide a helping hand to friends, neighbors, schools, non-profit organizations, and local businesses here in Bellingham whenever possible.
-This is our home and we have a vested interest in the overall health and collective achievements of the entire community.
+Individually and collectively, we provide volunteer hours and a helping hand to our friends, neighbors, schools, non-profit organizations, and local businesses whenever possible.
+Bellingham is our home and we have a vested interest in the health and wellbeing of the entire community.

 Education & Employment